This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Check your battery water levels monthly if you have flooded lead-acid batteries — use only distilled water and fill to about 1/8 inch below the fill ring.
 Clean the terminals with a baking soda and water solution if you see any corrosion (that white or greenish crusty buildup).
 A battery terminal cleaner brush costs about $5 and is a toolbox essential.

 If your rig is in storage, use a battery maintainer (not a trickle charger — there's a difference).
-A good maintainer like the Battery Tender Plus runs about $30-$50 and will extend your battery life significantly.
+A good maintainer runs about $30–$50 and will extend your battery life significantly.
 Lithium batteries are more maintenance-free but still need to be kept at a partial charge during storage.

 Roof Inspection

 Get up on that roof every month.
-I know, it's not fun.
-But a small tear or lifted sealant around a vent or antenna can let water in, and water damage is the number one killer of RVs.
+My $2,400 Ozarks repair came directly from skipping two consecutive monthly roof checks — a mistake I won't make twice.
+A small tear or lifted sealant around a vent or antenna can let water in, and water damage is the leading killer of RVs.
 Look for cracks, bubbles, or separation in the sealant around every penetration — vents, antennas, air conditioners, solar panels.
 Reseal anything suspicious with self-leveling lap sealant like Dicor (about $12 a tube).
 While you're up there, clear off any debris, branches, or leaves.

 Seals and Seams